ArgonDesign/alogic/doc/gen.md

 }
 ```

-Observe that the then branch of the `gen if` is a combinatorial
+Observe that the then branch of the `gen if` is a combinational
 statement, while the else branch is a control statement, which cannot be
 expressed with a simple `if` statement, even if the condition is a
 compile time constant.